GHOREPANI – POONHILL

 TREK 6N/7D

-Day 01: Arrive at Tribhuvan International Airport in Kathmandu.
+Day 01: Arrival at Tribhuvan International Airport in Kathmandu.
 Meet and greet with our representative, then transfer to the hotel for an overnight stay.

-Day 03: Trek continues for Ghorepani followed by the lunch stop at Ulleri.
-Continue trek to Ghorepani and overnight with dinner at Local Teahouse
+Day 03: Trek continues for Ghorepani, followed by a lunch stop at Ulleri.
+Continue trek to Ghorepani and overnight with dinner at a Local Teahouse

-Day 04: Early morning Poonhill trek for the magnificent sunrise view over the mountains and after breakfast start trek followed by breakfast for Tadapani.
+Day 04: Early morning Poon Hill trek for the magnificent sunrise view over the mountains, followed by breakfast.
+After breakfast, start the trek to Tadapani.
 Lunch on the way and dinner overnight at Tea House Lodge in Ghandruk.

-Day 05: Trek down to Birethanti transfer to Pokhara and check in at the hotel for overnight.
+Day 05: Trek down to Birethanti, transfer to Pokhara, and check in at the hotel for an overnight stay.

 Day 07: Free time until departure transfer.
-Drop at TIA Kathmandu airport for the final departure.
+Drop off at TIA Kathmandu airport for the final departure.

 Tour Map

-What is the best time for the Poonhill trek?
+What is the best time for the Ghorepani Poonhill trek?

-The best time for the Poonhill trek is during the spring (March- May) and autumn (September- November) seasons.
+The best time for the Ghorepani Poonhill trek is during the Spring (March-May) and Autumn (September-November) seasons.
 These months offer clear skies, moderate temperatures, and stunning views of the Annapurna and Dhaulagiri mountain ranges.

-How difficult is the Poonhill trek, and do I need prior trekking experience?
+How difficult is the Ghorepani Poonhill trek, and do I need prior trekking experience?

-What permits are required for the Poonhill trek?
+What permits are required for the Ghorepani Poonhill trek?

 Trekkers need two permits: